 - Democracy is never even brought up in any Dune novel, as monarchy, coupled with a Feudal Future, is seen as perfectly natural.
 It seems Frank Herbert is not a big fan of democracy.

-- In God Emperor of Dune, Leto or Moneo says that setting down a committee to decide which action to take is a sure make to make sure than no action is ever taken.
+- In God-Emperor of Dune, Leto or Moneo says that setting down a committee to decide which action to take is to make sure that no action is ever taken.
 This is the closest they get to discussing actual democracy.

 - In the preceding book, Children of Dune, a younger Leto muses that while Feudalism is a brutal mess, it is the only form of government that works in the setting.
 Humanity is spread over thousands of worlds, interstellar travel is dominated by a single corporation which in turn is fully dependent on a substance that is found only on a single planet and can't be artificially made.
 Add in that all but the most simple computer systems are banned under threat of death — and that means nuking the entire planet of the inventor, just to make sure.

 - In the Shannara series, the Federation is ostensibly democratic and is the villain of later novels.
 The monarchies of earlier novels, which were supplanted by the Federation, are generally portrayed positively.